 ..A Dancing Life

-He dedicated himself to studying Latin American, Standard and Italian Ballroom dances.
+He dedicated himself to studying Latin American, Standard, and Italian Ballroom dances.
 Drawing inspiration from his idol, Simone staged one of his favorite Michael Jackson videos at age 11- Billie Jean (one of MJ's first solo videos).
 But this was not enough, as he wanted his own show.
 He was also inspired by Smooth Criminal, another MJ video, and so he created a different show.
-He made choreography for more than 50 children between the ages of 6 and 15 years old, and finished the performance with the final Mambo famously known from the movie Dirty Dancing.
+He made the choreography for more than 50 children between the ages of 6 and 15 years old and finished the performance with the final Mambo famously known from the movie Dirty Dancing.

 His choreographic works reached audiences around Catania with great success, especially due to the young talents that were dancing in these shows, including Simone himself.